electricimp/impTest/README.md

 ### Sample Test Generation

 The command *imptest init* can generate sample test cases.
-Device code file or/and Agent code file should be specified to activate the generation.
+Device code file and/or Agent code file should be specified to perform generation.
 _tests/agent.test.nut_ file will be generated if 'agentFile' is defined.
 _tests/device.test.nut_ file will be generated if 'deviceFile' is defined.